Mindfulness Meditation - The Technique

 Meditation is a technique of training the mind to induce a state of conciousness which has been linked with several health benefits.
-While several research studies have been conducted on the benefits of meditation, the first documented research dates back to 1970s, by Dr. Benson, which showed that meditation brings about biochemical changes in the body, which helps control blood pressure, heart rate, respiratory rate and mental activity.
+While several research studies and clinical trials have been conducted to understand and demonstrate the benefits of meditation, the first documented research dates back to 1970s, by Dr. Benson, which showed that meditation brings about biochemical changes in the body, which helps control blood pressure, heart rate, respiratory rate and mental activity.

-Meditation has always been a part of almost all religions, including christianity and islam, though it was practiced widely by buddisht and hindu monks.
+Meditation has always been a part of almost all religions, including Christianity and Islam, though it was practiced widely by Buddhist and Hindu monks.

 People use meditation for numerous reasons.
-Many meditate to relax, loosen up, calm down, and tackle stress, emotional upheavals and every day worries and pressures.
-The benefits of meditation are extensive and profound
+Many meditate to relax, loosen up, unwind, calm down, and effectively tackle stress, emotional upheavals and every day worries and pressures.
+The benefits of meditation are extensive and profound.

-- It helps slow down the mind and calms and soothes it.
+- It helps slow down your mind and calms and soothes it.
+It reduces mental chatter and mental clutter.
 Meditation balances thoughts and emotions.